lumley/EscapeTheMaze/README.md

-# Welcome
+# Escape the Maze

 Welcome to Escape the Maze!
 This is simply a testing project, there is no aim for releasing this product to release, just to learn some basics about Unity3D.

 We are not accepting pull requests at the moment, since we are learning even the most basics of C#.
-In any case, if you are curious enough, feel free to check the goals of this project and fork it if you want (but check out the [license section](#license)!).
+In any case, if you are curious enough, feel free to check out the goals of this project and fork it if you want (but remember the [license section](#license)!).